Youth Grantmaking Board RFP

 Learn more about the 2020 application process and apply online.

 The deadline to apply is April 15, 2020.

 Seattle Foundation administers the Medical Funds program to support medical research of potential benefit to the community and to address specific healthcare needs.
 All applicant organizations must be located primarily in King County and qualify as tax-exempt under Section 501(c)(3) of the IRS Code.

 A total amount of $200,000 is available for grants annually.
 Typically no more than $25,000 is disbursed to any one organization.
 For more information and to apply visit the online application.
 Please contact Tom McIntire for any questions at 206.515.2120.

 Vibrant Democracy Initiative Partnership Mobilization Grants

-Through the Partnership Mobilization program, part of Seattle Foundation's Vibrant Democracy Initiative, nonprofit partnerships can apply for a total of up to $30,000 to fund partnerships that increase the civic voice and participation of underrepresented communities.
+Through the Partnership Mobilization program, part of Seattle Foundation's Vibrant Democracy Initiative, nonprofit partnerships can apply for a total of up to $30,000 to fund partnerships that strengthen the civic voice and participation of underrepresented communities to increase racial and economic equity.
 Grants range from $2,000 - $10,000 per partner organization.
-These grants are catalytic, one-time investments to existing and emerging partnerships and coalitions to develop or strengthen organizational relationships and collaboration and to reduce the equity gap in building partnerships and relationships.
+These grants are flexible, one-time investments to existing and emerging partnerships and coalitions to develop or strengthen organizational relationships and collaboration and to reduce the barriers in building partnerships and relationships.
 Groups may self-define the nature of their partnerships (e.g., ethnicity, geography, service area, issue, etc.).
 Grant dollars will support planning, coordination, staff time, facilitation and other costs associated with building partnerships.